Italian Sausage Tortellini Soup

 - Return sausage to Dutch oven.
-Add stock, tomatoes, tomato sauce, zucchini, carrot, bell pepper, wine, basil and oregano.
+Add stock, pizza sauce, zucchini, carrot, bell pepper, wine, basil and oregano.
 Simmer until vegetables are tender, about 30 minutes.
 (Can be prepared 2 days ahead.
 Cover and refrigerate.
 Bring to simmer before continuing.)

 - Add tortellini to soup and cook until tender, about 8 minutes.
 Season soup to taste with salt and pepper.
 Ladle soup into bowls.
 Sprinkle with Parmesan garnish with freshly chopped parsley or basil and serve.

 Hello and welcome to my home and table!

 I’m Sandy—lover of food, family, cooking, THE BIG BOARD, travel, and bringing people together.
 Through great recipes and connection around the table, we become better, stronger, and more courageous people.
 Feasting on Life is real, and every time we do it, we grow a little more.
 Read more...